ShubhamAdsule/Elevate-Labs-CYBER-SECURITY-TASK-2/README.md

 Details in: `header_analysis.txt`

 ## File Contents
-              Header Analysis
+                                     # Header Analysis

-            This analysis highlights red flags from the sample email headers used in the phishing message.
+                        Note: This file focuses on **technical red flags found in the email header**.
+                        For social engineering and content-based indicators, refer to `phishing_indicators.md`.

                         ---

-            📧 Sample Header (Extracted):
+                        📧 Sample Header (Simulated from the phishing email):

-            From: Morgan Stanley Careers <careers@morganstanley-careers.com>
+                        From: Talent Acquisition <talent-acquisition@cloud-notification-services[.]com>
-            Return-Path: scammer@cheap-fakejobs.com
+                        Return-Path: hr-hiring@freelance-careers.biz
-            Received: from 185.250.54.29 (unknown host, suspicious IP range)
+                        Received: from 45.67.89.101 (unknown relay server)
+                        To: john.doe@mybusiness.com
-            Subject: Job Opportunity – Work From Home
+                        Subject: $300k+ Package Job Opportunity
-            To: you@example.com
-            Date: [legitimate-looking date]
+                        Date: Tue, 15 Mar 2025 09:44:02 +0000

                         ---

-            🔍 Header Red Flags:
+                        ## 🔍 Technical Red Flags Identified:

-            1. Return-Path Mismatch
-               - Email says it's from `morganstanley-careers.com`
-               - But the return path shows: `scammer@cheap-fakejobs.com`
+                        ### 1. **Mismatch Between Displayed Sender and Return-Path**
+                        - Displayed sender: `cloud-notification-services[.]com`
+                        - Return path: `freelance-careers.biz`
-               - 🚩 This indicates spoofing or bounce-back redirection
+                        - 🚩 This suggests spoofing or third-party relay usage

-            2. Suspicious IP Address
-               - The sending server: `185.250.54.29`
-               - Whois lookup shows it’s not tied to Morgan Stanley or any legit provider

-            3. Lack of DKIM/SPF Verification
-               - In real email headers, you'd see SPF/DKIM/DMARC pass or fail status
-               - In phishing emails, this often fails or is missing completely

-            4. Generic “To” Field
-               - Sent to: `you@example.com` or `Undisclosed Recipients`
-               - No personalized greeting, which real companies use

-            5. No Reply-To or Signed-By
-               - Missing metadata that most legit corporate emails include

                         ---

+                        ### 2. **Suspicious IP Address**
+                        - IP `45.67.89.101` is tied to an unknown or shady server
+                        - 🚩 Not associated with any reputable company or email service

+                        ---

+                        ### 3. **Missing SPF, DKIM, or DMARC Headers**
+                        - No records to verify sender authenticity
+                        - 🚩 These are normally used to protect against spoofing

+                        ---

+                        ### 4. **Generic Recipient Field**
+                        - Sent to: `john.doe@mybusiness.com`
+                        - 🚩 Could be scraped, guessed, or sent as part of a mass-targeted spam campaign

+                        ---

+                        ### 5. **Lack of Signature/Authentication Metadata**
+                        - No "signed-by", "mailed-by", or secure sender identity
+                        - 🚩 Indicates that the email likely bypassed basic verification checks

+                        ---

-            ✅ Conclusion:
+                        ✅ **Conclusion:**

-            This header contains clear spoofing signals and weak authentication.
-Combined with domain mismatches and shady IPs, it’s a textbook phishing email.
+                        The email header contains clear signs of manipulation and impersonation.
+                        The mismatch of domains, suspicious server origin, and missing authentication protocols strongly indicate a phishing attempt.

             ---

 ## 📁 Files in This Repo